dynamodenis/Quotes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Bugs

+One the process of running the project and the applicaton is not working as expected you can reach out and send us the complaint [here](https://github.com/dynamodenis/Quotes/issues/new).